iPad 6 Wi-Fi Left Speaker Replacement

 Step 16

-- Twist that pick around the top-right corner of your device to break free from the adhesive's grip.
-You've got this!
+- Twist the pick around the top-right corner of the device to loosen the adhesive.

 Step 17

-- Slide a fresh opening pick right into the middle of the iPad's right edge to get things moving.
+- Grab a fresh opening pick and slide it smoothly to the middle of the iPad's right edge.

 Step 18

-- Warm up an iOpener and press it against the bottom edge of your device for a cozy two minutes.
+- Warm up your iOpener and gently apply it to the bottom edge of the device for two minutes.
+Keep it chill!

 Tools Used